sebinseban/km44besd06/README.md

 `int arr[‘a’];`

-6. Write a program to print an array in reverse order
+6. Write a program to print an array in reverse order.
+Do not change the contents of array 1 (don't rewrite)

 `Input : array1 ={1,2,3,4,5};`

 `Output : array1 = {5,4,3,2,1};`

-7. Write a program to reverse an array and print it:
+7. Write a program to reverse an array and print it:  (change the contents of array to new reversed content and then print them)

 `Input : array1 ={1,2,3,4,5};`